dotnet/designs/accepted/2020/cbor/cbor.md

 This sample writes a COSE_Key-encoded Elliptic Curve public key in EC2 format as specified in [RFC 8152](https://tools.ietf.org/html/rfc8152#section-8.1).

-Below is an example of a COSE_key object, expressed in JSON-like syntax.
+Below is an example of a COSE_key object, expressed in diagnostic notation.
 Note that COSE key types are always integers.

 ```js